korolvitalii/korolvitalii/README.md

 ### Hi there 👋

 I am from Ukraine.
 I have lived in Poland for 4 years.
-I am looking for a job position JavaScript Developer.
+I am looking for a job as a JavaScript Developer.

 ###  My stack